ashutoshbsathe/cs725-hw/hw1/README.md

 * Krishnakant Bhatt [@KKBhatt17](https://github.com/KKBhatt17)

 ## Setting up
 Make sure you have a python environment setup with latest versions of dependencies as listed in [`requirements.txt`](requirements.txt).
-If the latest versions don't work for you or you are unsure about the versions, contact the TAs.
+Easiest way to install all the dependencies is to run `pip install -r requirements.txt`.
+If you have issues regarding the environment setup, contact the TAs at the earliest.

 ## Instructions
 * Implement both the models (logistic regression and linear classifier) in [`model.py`](model.py).
 You should ideally modify only the functions in this file.
 If you think you need to modify anything else, contact the TAs.